360 Facelift Details Beverly Hills

 360 Facelift® Recovery and Risks

 The 360 Facelift® is usually performed as an outpatient procedure under a light general anesthetic, which means you will be asleep.
 In some cases, a “twilight” anesthesia may be used but these techniques will be discussed during your consultation.
 A board certified anesthesiologist, who will remain in attendance throughout your operation to monitor your progress, will administer the anesthetic.
 You must be in good health to have a 360 Facelift® and if you smoke, it is imperative that stop all nicotine products four weeks prior and four weeks after your surgery.
-You must also take aspirin or aspirin-containing products for two weeks prior and two weeks after you surgery as this may cause bleeding.
+You must also NOT take aspirin or aspirin-containing products for two weeks prior and two weeks after you surgery as this may cause bleeding.
 The length of your surgery varies depending on how much work you have done.
 There should be a minimal amount of pain associated with this surgery but medication is available to control any discomfort.
 The scars left by this procedure are unpredictable and although they eventually fade, they are permanent.
 Swelling is mostly resolved in two to three weeks and bruising is usually localized to the area immediately beneath your eyes and the area on either side of your neck.
 This usually subsides within one week and it is important to remember that it will be impossible to judge the final results of your surgery until all of the swellings has subsided and the operative area has smoothed out.
 Recovery is the same as for a traditional face and neck lift procedure so you should be able to return to your regular routine approximately two to three weeks after your surgery